 If you’re looking for a payment processor to handle all your business’s credit card transactions, all the industry jargon could get pretty confusing.
-In this article, we’re going to give you the rundown on third party payments processors, what they are and if you should use them for your credit card processing needs.
+In this article, we’re going to give you an overview of third-party payment processors, what they are, and if you should use them for your credit card processing needs.

-What are Third Party Payment Processors?
-A third party payment processor lets you accept online payments without a merchant account of your own.
+A third-party payment processor lets you accept online payments without a merchant account of your own.
 They’re nonbank processors, but they are bank customers that provide payment processing services of their own to merchants.
 They let you use their merchant account with the bank under their own terms of service, typically with little setup required.
-So the bank doesn’t have a direct relationship with you, the merchant.
+So the bank doesn’t have a direct relationship with you, the business owner.

 - No termination fee

 - No PCI compliance fee

 Third-party processors could especially benefit merchants who sell just a few products online or those who live outside the U.S. If you don’t want the hassle of handling your own merchant account and prefer the ease of a third party handling your payment processing, then a third party processor is perfect for you as well.

 What are the Disadvantages of Using Third-Party Processors?

 The only disadvantage to third-party payment processors is that the transaction fees are usually a little higher than with a typical merchant account.
 This isn’t really a disadvantage though considering the added cost is made up for because you’re not charged high markup or ancillary fees.

 Increasingly, many merchants have found that third-party payment processors are the way to go for their merchant account services.
 They’re quicker, easier, and more cost-effective than financial institutions.
 The trick is to find a perfect third-party credit card processor with low rates.